hashicorp/terraform-provider-aws/website/docs/r/qbusiness_datasource.html.markdown

 * `iam_service_role_arn` - (Required) ARN of an IAM role with permission to access the data source and required resources.
 * `index_id` - (Required) Identifier of the index that you want to use with the data source connector.
 * `sync_schedule` - (Optional) Frequency for Amazon Q to check the documents in your data source repository and update your index.
 In `cron` format.
-* `vpc_configuration` - (Optional) Information for an VPC to connect to your data source.
+* `vpc_config` - (Optional) Information for an VPC to connect to your data source.

 `document_enrichment_configuration` supports the following:

-* `inline_configurations` - (Optional) Information to alter document attributes or metadata fields and content when ingesting documents into Amazon Q.
+* `inline_configuration` - (Optional) Information to alter document attributes or metadata fields and content when ingesting documents into Amazon Q.
 * `post_extraction_hook_configuration` - (Optional) Provides the configuration information for invoking a Lambda function in AWS Lambda to alter document metadata and content when ingesting documents into Amazon Q.
 * `pre_extraction_hook_configuration` - (Optional) Provides the configuration information for invoking a Lambda function in AWS Lambda to alter document metadata and content when ingesting documents into Amazon Q.

-`inline_configurations` supports the following:

-* `configuration` - (Required) Provides the configuration information for applying basic logic to alter document metadata and content when ingesting documents into Amazon Q. Maximum number of 100 items.

-`configuration` supports the following:
+`inline_configuration` supports the following:

 * `condition` - (Optional) The condition used for the target document attribute or metadata field when ingesting documents into Amazon Q. You use this with DocumentAttributeTarget to apply the condition.
 * `document_content_operator` - (Optional) `DELETE` to delete content if the condition used for the target attribute is met.